Creatiwity/witycms-doc/settings.md

 # Settings

-We will present the official application developed by wityCMS team and offered as Open Source.
-It is possible that news applications are provided and developed by the other developer community.

-Settings application will allow you to configure the general elements of your website.
-You will find the items you have filled during the installation of wityCMS.
+Settings application will allow you to configure the general settings of your website.

 ## Configure